 Home Master’s TMAFC is our favorite here.
 Ticking all the boxes and delivering exceptionally great-tasting, clean water, it is top of the line and deservedly so.
 For only one water filter change a year (or after 2000 gallons), you’ve got the best of all worlds happening in your water supply, so much so that you’ll never look at bottled water of any kind again.
 We’d call it the Ferrari of home RO systems.

 However, in terms of best value, APEC’s ROES 50 will strike the best balance between being a luxury item and doing a great, reliable job at a far more affordable rate.
 It’s a bestseller for a good reason.
-If x number of consumers are that happy with it (and they certainly appear to be), you will be, too, for years and years.
+If a lot of consumers are that happy with it (and they certainly appear to be), you will be, too, for years and years.